-Yesterday was a really hot sunny day in the UK, and Gemma and I decided to treat ourselves to a trip to Trentham Monkey Forest.
+Yesterday was a really hot sunny day in the UK, and I decided to treat myself to a trip to Trentham Monkey Forest.
 This is the home to 140 Barbary Macaques, an endangered species.

 Nestled between Stoke-on-Trent and Stafford in Staffordshire, England, the 60 acre Estate looks lush and inviting.
 Car parking is free, and with ample space.
 On the walk up to the ticket office a sign can be seen for ‘Aerial Extreme’, which looks like some sort of zip lining adventure company.
-It is £7.50 for adults, and around £5 for children (we don’t have any!) and there is a nice mixture of families and couples in attendance.
+It is £7.50 for adults, around £5 for children and there are a nice mixture of families and couples in attendance.

 The first area of the park has the usual overpriced food, toilet facilities, a ‘jungle shop’ and a kids play area.
 To the left there is a large grassy area with some wooden tables, used for picnics.
 Past all this however, is the entrance to the monkey ‘enclosure’.
 I use inverted commas because their is plenty of space for them to roam free and the boundaries are merely there to stop predators coming in.

 There is a brief talk regarding no food, no smoking etc. within the walls, which is just common sense.
 The walkways are marked out with low wooden beams, and homosapiens must stay within the beams!
 The walkways are shared with the monkeys, but the areas covered in grass and trees are for the monkeys only, as they would expect in their natural habitat.
 The monkeys really don’t seem fussed by the people walking around, and usually just cross the path as and when they feel like it.
 No sudden movements or shouting and they won’t get scared.